HL7/davinci-dtr/input/pagecontent/formal_specification.md

 > * [Form Behavior and Calculation](http://hl7.org/fhir/uv/sdc/STU3/behavior.html)
 > * [Advanced Form Rendering](http://hl7.org/fhir/uv/sdc/STU3/rendering.html)

+##### Extension Usage
+With current EHR capabilities with respect to updating 'request' resources, there is no mechanism to revise the 'request' resource to have its "supportingInfo" (or "insurance") element point to the QuestionnaireResponse/Bundle/ClaimResponse that results from the DTR process.
+Instead, extensions are used to reference the relevant order.
+DTR clients SHOULD update their 'request' resources with the appropriate "supportingInfo" or "insurance" link to the relevant resource.

 #### Questionnaire Response
 The QuestionnaireResponse resource is used to represent a response to the Questionnaire presented by the payer.
 This profile uses the [author extension](http://www.hl7.org/implement/standards/fhir/extension-questionnaireresponse-author.html) when items are based on information input into the DTR process by the user.